jasperdunn/react-form-hooks/README.md

 - `resetInputValue(inputName)` - Function that resets the input value to it's initial state.
 - `updateInputValue(event)` - Function called via an event handler that updates an input value.
 - `setInputValue(inputName)` - Function that updates an input value.
+- `setFormValues(formValues)` - Function that updates the form values.

 ## useFormErrors(formValidations)